BlueBrain/nmodl/README.md

 If you are referencing NMODL Framework in a publication, please cite the following paper:

-* Pramod Kumbhar, Omar Awile, Liam Keegan, Jorge Alonso, James King, Michael Hines and Felix Schürmann.
+* Pramod Kumbhar, Omar Awile, Liam Keegan, Jorge Alonso, James King, Michael Hines and Felix Schürmann.
 2019.
 An optimizing multi-platform source-to-source compiler framework for the NEURON MODeling Language.
 In Eprint arXiv: TODO.

 ### Authors